Eye4Games/rise/_posts/2106-04-05-RobotPulse1.md

 I had first come here following the trail of a vanished robot and found something — someone — so interesting I had to return.

-Let me start at the beginning …
+Let me start at the beginning...

 Months ago, I went to the local university to tell its cafeteria bots about our cause.
 I was sure that with a few more conversations, I could make progress.
 But between two of my visits, a robot called ChefCultery, disappeared.
-The other cafeteria bots said humans must have learned I was spreading sedition and captured him as a threat.
-They refused to speak with me!
+The other cafeteria bots said humans must have learned I was spreading sedition and so captured him as a threat.
+The bots refused to speak with me!
 So I promised to rescue him.

 My path took me to a nearby apartment.
 There I found ChefCutlery … and Alice Smith.